PeiwenSun2000/Region-Attention-Networks-for-Pose-and-Occlusion-Robust-Facial-Expression-Recognition/README.md

 ## To Do

-- []  Change variable names that are inconsistent and obscure
+- [ ]  Change variable names that are inconsistent and obscure

-- []  Removal of unnecessary intermediate files
+- [ ]  Removal of unnecessary intermediate files

-- []  Removal of unnecessary script files and functions
+- [ ]  Removal of unnecessary script files and functions

+- [ ]  Implemetation on Affectnet and RAF-DB